Dre Campbell Farm

 Compost is rich in organic matter and can help make the soil more acidic organically.

-Over time, watering your plants with compost tea made from well-decomposed compost can help to decrease the pH of your garden soil.
+Over time, watering your plants with compost tea made from well-decomposed compost can help decrease the pH of your garden soil.

 This “tea” is also an excellent remedy for improving the overall health of your soil.